 I can establish a relationship of love with Rebecca, despite our inability to communicate in traditional ways – how much more able is God to do the same?

 What, then, might be the appropriate ‘vocabulary’ for persons who do not apprehend verbal communication?
 Whatever it is, it cannot be beyond the capacity of God.
 For Calvin, as McKim comments, human capacity was the key concept in the discussion of accommodation.
-It is the theory of accommodation that informs us that human capacity is not the determinant issue in the divine– -human relationship.
-Those who argue for the indispensability of words and the intelligence to understand and respond to them are in danger of underestimating the degree of UNIVERSAL human incapacity when it comes to understanding God.
+It is, in part, the theory of accommodation that informs us that human capacity is not the determinant issue in the divine-human relationship.
+Those who argue for the indispensability of words, and the intelligence to understand and respond to them, are in danger of underestimating the degree of UNIVERSAL human incapacity when it comes to understanding God.

 SLIDE TO THE INFINITENESS OF OUR IGNORANCE

-“We try to measure God’s immeasurableness by our small measure.
+Battles is adamant on this point: “We try to measure God’s immeasurableness by our small measure.
 But it is God who knows the incalculable difference in measure between His infinity and our finiteness, and accordingly accommodates the one to the other in the way in which he reveals Himself to us.”

-Ultimately, it is not human incapacity in any form that matters but God’s infinite capacity to accommodate His revelation to it.
-It would arguably, then, be inappropriate to attempt to restrict the depth of this mystery in a way that supports a view that the revelation might be inaccessible to some of those created human beings, simply because other human beings lack the means of conveying conceptual truths or ideas to them, as a consequence of their lack of linguistic ability.
+Ultimately, it is not human incapacity in any form that matters, but God’s infinite capacity to accommodate his revelation to it.
+It would, then, be inappropriate to attempt to restrict the depth of this mystery in a way that supports a view that the revelation might be inaccessible to some of those created human beings, simply as a consequence of their lack of linguistic ability.
 Sparks warns that “We are wise to hesitate before we say what God can and cannot do.”
 As Baillie emphatically argues, “We must not limit the competence of God by saying that He cannot reveal His will to stocks and stones.”

 SLIDE TO CONTRAST GOD’S ACCOMMODATION WITH OURS